Sakeenaalam/OIBSIP/README.md

 # Temperature Converter Web App

-This web application allows users to easily convert temperatures between Celsius, Fahrenheit, and Kelvin.
+Welcome to the Temperature Converter Web App!
+This interactive web application provides a convenient solution for converting temperatures between Celsius, Fahrenheit, and Kelvin units.
+Whether you're a student studying physics, a professional in the sciences, or simply curious about temperature conversions, this user-friendly tool makes it easy to obtain accurate temperature readings in the unit of your choice.

 ## Files Included